karllhughes/learn/_posts/2021-01-28-technical-content.md

 The first two points above have been a little bit philosophical, but I want to spend the rest of this post getting tactical.
 I’m going to start with organization.

 Most new writers don’t realize that organization is such an important part of writing.
-This is especially true in technical content where you’re trying to convey or teach a topic to a diverse audience.
+This is especially true in technical content writing where you’re trying to convey or teach a topic to a diverse audience.
 You want to give new readers the ability to build up to difficult topics while giving experienced readers the ability to skip to the parts they care about.
 The only way to serve such diverse readers is to invest time in organizing.

 ### Start Every Piece With an Outline